Home

 Complex carbs are usually found in vegetables, fruits, seeds, grains and nuts.

-Glycemic Index and Complex Carbs:
+Glycemic Index and Complex Carbohydrates

-Gi is a measure of how much a certain food / carbohydrate increases blood glucose.
+GI is a measure of how much a certain food / carbohydrate increases blood glucose.
 Foods higher in complex carbs tend to have a lower GI and foods that are high in simple sugar content usually have high GI.

 It helps to eat more of complex carb / low GI foods a couple of hours before the exercise.
 High GI / simple carb foods are not recommended before the exercise as they cause quick depletion of glycogen stores in muscles and liver.
-In other words high GI carbs- sugars etc. will burn quickly and don't give you very long lasting fuel, but are good for short bursts, low gi carbs -green vegetables, oatmeal etc. burn slowly and give you long lasting fuel.

 Return from Complex Carbohydrates to Glycemic Index home page